jakub-milasz/Portfolio/README.md

 # My portfolio

 This is a page that I created for myself.
-It is a simple page with the most important information abuot me.
+It is a simple page with the most important information about me.
 The page is responsive and contains some animations.

 My portfolio has four sections: